Senior Research Fellow & BRIDGES Scientific Coordinator

 Rachel Surányi is an Associate Researcher at the Institute of Sociology – Centre for Social Sciences (TK) of the Hungarian Academy of Sciences Centre of Excellence (MTA).
 She holds a PhD in Sociology, in which she studied the identification and integration of Hungarians who live(d) in Israel.
 She has participated in several EU-funded projects on identity, minorities (ENRI-EAST, EUBORDERREGION), and the refugee crisis (CEASAVAL).
 She is interested in migration and Jewish studies and is specialised in qualitative research methods.
 She has also volunteered in several organisations on both fields: she dealt with Jews and Anti-Semitism at Haver and the Muslim Jewish Conference and later co-founded the Salaam-Shalom Initiative in Budapest; and also helped migrants and refugees in Hungary at the Menedék Foundation, Artemisszió and during the refugee crisis in 2015.
 Now she works part-time as a communication expert at Mobilissimus Ltd.

-Jan-Paul Brekke is a Senior Research Fellow in the Migration and Integration Research Area at ISF.
-He holds a PhD Sociology from the University of Oslo.
-He is a member of the IMISCOE network and has engaged as an expert by IMISCOE under the H2020 CROSS MIGRATION project.
-He has served as an expert for the EU Commission evaluating H2020 applications and projects in the field of migration and integration.
-He is a frequent media commentator and has been invited by the EU Commission, the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC) and the General Directors of Immigration Services Conference (GDISC) as speaker on the topic of media campaigns directed at migrants.
+Jan-Paul Brekke serves as Research Director at ISF.
+He holds a PhD in Sociology from the University of Oslo.
+He has done extensive research on a wide range of topics, including migration policy, migration flows, media campaigns, temporary protection of refugees, integration, and diversity.
+He has served as an expert for the EU Commission evaluating H2020 applications and is a frequent media commentator.
+He has been invited by the EU Commission, the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC) and the General Directors of Immigration Services Conference (GDISC) as speaker on the topic of media campaigns directed at migrants.
 He has recently conducted research on social media information campaigns launched by the EU, the IOM and UNHCR and targeted at potential migrants, including fieldwork in Khartoum, Sudan.
 He is head of the bi-annual Integration Barometer.

 Kjersti Thorbjørnsrud is a Research Professor at ISF, in the areas of Politics, Democracy and Civil Society, and Migration and Integration Studies.
 She is a political scientist and holds a PhD in Media and Communication from the University of Oslo.
 She has headed several international, multi-method and comparative research projects, including the Mediation of Migration project, funded by the Norwegian Research Council.
 Her research focuses on the global spread of stories on migration between different media and personal networks, including fieldwork among migrants and media analysis in the Iraqi Kurdistan.
 She is expert in mixed method studies, combining surveys, quantitative media analysis and in-depth fieldwork.
 She frequently serves as a media commentator and publishes in international media, migration and political science journals.
 Her current research focuses on the right wing and anti-immigration debate in a new media landscape, heading a research project on the monitoring of free speech in Norway.